PTPells/StravaPi/README.md

 ## What does this do?

 This will visualize your Strava running stats on a Raspberry Pi, equipped with a Scroll pHAT LED display.
-Right now, the LED displays two data points: 1) total miles run since the beginning of the week and 2) the number of days remaining until a user-defined date.
+Right now, the LED displays two data points: 1) total miles run since the beginning of the week and 2) the number of days remaining until a user-defined date (i.e. race).

 ## Built With